YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 And so then, as I tell them, two things happened in September.

 **Alan Kay:** One was...
-Bob Taylor and Butler Lampson came over and asked me if I had any money, and I said well I have about two hundred and thirty-thousand, and they said, well, how would you like us to build your little machine for you.
+[Bob Taylor](https://en.wikipedia.org/wiki/Robert_Taylor_%28computer_scientist%29) and [Butler Lampson](https://en.wikipedia.org/wiki/Butler_Lampson) came over and asked me if I had any money, and I said well I have about two hundred and thirty-thousand, and they said, well, how would you like us to build your little machine for you.
 I thought that would be great.

-**Alan Kay:** So I gave them all this information, what the pixel size should be, and here's how fast it has to be to do animation, and the music and all this stuff, and it turned out that Thacker had a bet with another Xerox executive that you could do a significant hardware project in just a few months.
+**Alan Kay:** So I gave them all this information, what the pixel size should be, and here's how fast it has to be to do animation, and the music and all this stuff, and it turned out that [Chuck Thacker](https://en.wikipedia.org/wiki/Charles_P._Thacker) had a bet with another Xerox executive, [Bill Vitic](https://dl.acm.org/doi/pdf/10.1145/234286.1057828), that you could do a significant hardware project in just a few months.

 **Alan Kay:** So I forget what the terms were, but it was something that he decided that he would win the bet on this in three months.
 So he decided that he would win the bet on this machine, that was part of the deal.